You might be surprised to learn that Valentine's Day in Japan is celebrated rather differently than in much of the rest of the world.

 With so much emphasis placed on presentation, the home-made variety are not necessarily more cost-effective, but are a clear sign of your affection.

-Some women just give tomo-choco to all their friends, male or female, rather than making their male friends feel left out or distinguishing the gift in some way as a giri-choco.
+Some women just give tomo choco to all their friends, male or female, rather than making their male friends feel left out or distinguishing the gift in some way as a giri choco (obligation chocolate).
 They are all friends, after all!

 If the nature of the relationship and gesture is clear, the intention of the gift usually isn't difficult to decipher.

-But the fact that women are giving gifts to people they wouldn't normally give them to on this day, can lead to the occasional misconception that a giri-choco is more than that.
+But the fact that women are giving gifts to people they wouldn't normally give them to on this day, can lead to the occasional misconception that an obligation chocolate (giri choco) is more than that.
 Especially as many women opt to bulk-make their Valentine's Day gifts at home nowadays to keep costs down.
 A home-made gift is no longer a clear indication of romantic intent.

-The high-end Belgian chocolate company Godiva sparked controversy earlier this month when they took out a full-page newspaper ad calling for the end to obligation chocolate giving.
+The high-end Belgian chocolate company Godiva, immensely popular in Japan, sparked controversy in 2018 when they took out a full-page newspaper ad calling for an end to obligation chocolate giving.